 I don't have funding right now for a postdoc, but this call's Topic 9 seems really good.
 I'd love to work with a good candidate to prepare an application.

 I'm looking for one or two PhD students interested in question answering, adversarial examples, or demographic fairness in ML.

-Less conventionally, I'm looking for a PhD student who is interested in the relationship between the trivia community and the machine learning community.
+Less conventionally, I'm looking for a PhD student who is interested in the relationship between the trivia community and the machine learning community to look at questions like "how does preventing cheating in online quiz bowl tournaments create adversarial examples for machine learning algorithms".
 This does not have to be someone who is a programming guru.
-This would likely be in the iSchool, not computer science.
+This would likely be in the iSchool, not computer science (but it could be in CS if you have the appropriate math/CS background).
 The ideal candidate would be:

 - Someone who is active and respected in trivia community

 - Someone who can run large / complicated trivia tournaments

 - Someone interested in sociology and/or education (undergrad degree in sociology, education, psychology, history, cultural studies)

 - Someone willing to learn how to program to do basic machine learning / statistics analysis

 - Someone interested in a sociological anlysis of research fields (e.g., researchers who make question answering systems) and common interest communities (e.g., trivia nerds)